-Michigan Fitness Foundation SNAP-Ed funding requires that your organization satisfies the eligibility criteria listed below through September 30, 2021.
-The text below must be placed on your organization's official letterhead and include an original signature of an authorized representative.
+SNAP-Ed funding from the Michigan Fitness Foundation requires that your organization satisfies the eligibility criteria listed below through September 30, 2022.
+The text below must be placed on your organization's official letterhead and include an original signature (electronic signatures accepted) of an authorized representative.

-Of Official Organization Name:
+Of ficial Organization Name:

-Ma Mailing Address:
+Ma ailing Address:

-Cit , State, Zip:
+Cit y, State, Zip:

-Те phone: ( ) FAX: ( )
+Те lephone: ()FAX: ()

-En ail Address:
+nail Address:

 1) Your organization is a public entity and/or receives public money (e.g., a political jurisdiction, parks and recreation department, health department, college or university, public school districts, Indian Tribal Organizations, or other public organizations).
 OR

 Your organization is a nonprofit organization with private cash donations.
 The cash donations are not given in connection with any endorsements of donors or products related to the nutrition education activities, do not benefit the donor or revert back to the donor, and do not have any restriction on their use.

-2) You will provide allowable nutrition education, physical activity promotion, and policy, systems, and environmental (PSE) change activities to SNAP-Ed eligible audiences: SNAP participants, low-ncome individuals eligible to receive SNAP benefits or other means-tested Federal assistance programs, and individuals residing in communities with a significant low-income population.
+2) You will provide allowable nutrition education, physical activity promotion, and policy, systems, and environmental (PSE) change activities to SNAP-Ed eligible audiences: SNAP participants, low-income individuals eligible to receive SNAP benefits or other means-tested Federal assistance programs, and individuals residing in communities or attending schools with a significant low-income population.
 You will focus programming on the four Target Audiences that qualify by income, location, geography, and/or retail shoppers served.
-(Refer to the RFA Backgrounder document for details.)
+(Refer to the current Community Impact Projects Programming &amp; Operations Manual for details.)

-ve reviewed the requirements listed above and verify that my organization meets all the ifications.
+ave reviewed the requirements listed above and verify that my organization meets all the alifications.

-Sig nature of Authorized Organization Representative Date
+Siç gnature of Authorized Organization Representative Date

-Pri t Name Title
+Pri nt Name Title